Madinah to Makkah Taxi and Makkah to Madinah Taxi Service

 For the Madinah Airport to Masjid Nabawi transfer (staying in Madinah city), that is a separate shorter journey starting from SAR 150 for a sedan.

-Best Way to Travel Between Madinah and Makkah: All Options Compared
+Best Way to Travel Between Madinah and Makkah

 Hotel Pickup and Dropoff: Madinah and Makkah